mslafrenie/RLS-kickstart/content/authors/admin/_index.md

 -  Identifying and defining perfectionism in our lives
 -  Highlighting resources and strategies for managing perfectionism
 -  Creating a space for reflection

+**Important Takeaways:**

+-  Perfectionism isn't all or nothing.
+It has its benefits and flaws.
+-  Perfect is not real.
+Good enough is ideal.
+-  Focusing on the process is just as important as the result.
+The joy lives in the process.